petrkucerak/B4M33PAL/hw/01_cascadin-spanning-tree/README.md

 In the following definitions we suppose that G = (V, E) is an unempty undirected connected graph.
 V is the set of its vertices and E is the set of its edges.
 Let v, w be two vertices of G. We define the **distance between v and w** as the length of the shortest path between v and w and denote it by the symbol dist(v, w).
 (The length of a path is equal to the number of edges in the path.)
 For a nonnegative integer r we denote by symbol D(v, r) the set of all such vertices of V which distance from v is equal to r.

-et H be a subgraph of G and let W be the set of all vertices of H. We say that H is **induced by set W** if, for any pair of vertices v, w ∈ W, {v, w} is an edge of H if and only if {v, w} is an edge of G. We denote by symbol INDU(G,W) the subgraph of G induced by set W. Note that graph INDU(G,W) is defined unambiguously.
+Let H be a subgraph of G and let W be the set of all vertices of H. We say that H is **induced by set W** if, for any pair of vertices v, w ∈ W, {v, w} is an edge of H if and only if {v, w} is an edge of G. We denote by symbol INDU(G,W) the subgraph of G induced by set W. Note that graph INDU(G,W) is defined unambiguously.

 Let x be a vertex of G. We say that two vertices v, w ∈ V are **x-distance binded** if dist(x, v) = dist(x, w) and moreover v and w belong to the same connected component of the graph INDU(G, D(x, dist(x, v))).